huggingface/blog/mms_adapters.md

 This means that we should replace a sentence like `"yargı sistemi hâlâ sağlıksız"` to `"yargı sistemi hala sağlıksız"`.

 Let's write another short mapping function to further simplify the text labels.
-Remember - the simler the text labels, the easier it is for the model to learn to predict those labels.
+Remember - the simpler the text labels, the easier it is for the model to learn to predict those labels.

 ```python
 def replace_hatted_characters(batch):